 - Headgear is a device that includes a strap that’s placed around the back of the head and attaches to a wire in the front.
 Headgear works to slow the growth of the upper jaw while holding the back teeth in position so the front teeth can be pulled back.

-Dr. Samuel Papandreas provides expert orthodontic care for adults, teenagers and children at his facilities in:
+Accordingly, Doctor Samuel Papandreas provides expert orthodontic care for adults, teenagers, and children at h, s facilities in:

 • Brunswick, Ohio

 His patients are fitted with customized orthodontic devices that include:

 • Braces – color-matching ceramic or metal devices

 • Retainers – worn at night when your braces are removed